 Volkswagen Car Insurance in Australia - What You Need to Know

-From an insurance perspective, Volkswagens sit in the mid-range insurance bracket - more affordable than premium German brands like BMW or Audi, but slightly higher than Japanese equivalents.
-Parts availability has improved significantly in recent years, though European repair costs can still push premiums above budget-brand alternatives.
+From an insurance perspective, Volkswagens sit in the mid-range insurance bracket - more affordable than premium German brands like BMW and Audi, but typically a step above Japanese equivalents.
+European repair costs and genuine parts pricing contribute to this positioning, though VW's strong safety ratings through ANCAP and growing parts availability help keep premiums competitive.
+Use RedBook to check your VW's current market value.

-• Safety ratings: Most current VW models achieve 5-star ANCAP safety ratings, which can positively influence premiums
+• Safety ratings: Most current VW models achieve 5-star ANCAP safety ratings with IQ.DRIVE technology

 Volkswagen Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Volkswagen models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in Sydney.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes